muslewski/100DaysOfCode/README.md

 Feeling adventurous?
 Want to join my Python brigade?
 I welcome contributions to this repository!
 If you've got ideas for new projects or have spotted a sneaky bug, open a pull request and become a code warrior alongside me. ⚔️

 ## Contact
 Need a fellow traveler to share your Python tales with?
-Don't hesitate to reach out to me at mateusz.mus@proton.me.
+Don't hesitate to reach out to me at mateusz.mus@proton.me or on Discord at kento10.
 Let's embark on this Python adventure together! 🌟